How do you build these maps?

 Do you builds map of lakes?

-There are some really cool maps that show the lake bathymetry (depths), such as belowtheboat.com.
+There are some really cool maps that show the lake bathymetry (depths).
 I’ve never been able to find good and reliable bathymetry data for Canadian lakes.
 I would recommend contacting Ravi at www.woodcutcartography.etsy.com.
 Ravi is also Ottawa based and has built some beautiful maps for people with lake cottages.

 How big are your maps?